ArmandSarkezians/CSCD58-Packet-Sniffer/README.md

 The raw data from the socket is used to initialize the [Ethernet Object](ns-api/structures/ethernet.py) we created.
 This object is parses the Ethernet header data and stores the rest of the raw object data.
 We then initialize the [IP Object](ns-api/structures/ipv4.py) and pass it the raw data from the Ethernet object.
 This object parses the IP header data and stores the rest of the raw object data.
 We then use the protocol number from the IP header to determine which protocol to initialize next.
 We initialize either the [TCP Object](ns-api/structures/tcp.py), [UDP Object](ns-api/structures/udp.py), or [ICMP Object](ns-api/structures/icmp.py) and pass it the raw data from the IP object.
 This object parses the protocol header data and stores the rest of the raw object data and is finally returned to the frontend through the SocketIO connection.

+Sniffing is only turned on when there is a connection on the SocketIO server and the frontend sends a api request to the backend to start sniffing.
+This allows us to pause and resume sniffing without having to close the socket and open a new one.
+Sniffing is also paused when the frontend socket is disconnected to prevent the backend from running indefinitely.

 #### Arptables, Whois and Nmap

 The implementation for fetching ARPTables, whois and nmap information is very similar.
 We use the python [subprocess](https://docs.python.org/3/library/subprocess.html) library to run the respective commands and return the output.